 gclouddevelopment credentials to connect to Spanner.
 This could result in more permission being granted to Looker users than intended.
 Use

 gcloud auth listto show the default credentialed account.
 Run Looker on a machine without a Google development environment to be absolutely sure.
 Also see the Google Cloud documentation to learn more.

-In the current Looker release, Google Cloud Spanner supports the following Looker features:
+In Looker 21.0, Google Cloud Spanner supports the following Looker features:

 After you have connected your database to Looker, you’re ready to configure sign-in options for your users.